-Inheritance – What Happens to Them In Divorce Property Settlement’s
+Inheritance – What Happens to Them In Divorce Property Settlement

-An article written for accountants and financial advisors by Vanessa Mathews of Mathews Family Law.
+An article was written for accountants and financial advisors by Vanessa Mathews of Mathews Family Law & Mediation Specialists.

 Your client has the good fortune to receive a ‘windfall’, such as an inheritance or a lotto Your client and their partner separate.